Neivanny1/blog-api/README.md

 CREATE USER myuser WITH PASSWORD 'mypassword';
 GRANT ALL PRIVILEGES ON DATABASE mydatabase TO myuser;
 ## Setting up mysql db
+GRANT ALL PRIVILEGES ON DATABASE blog_api TO dev;
 ## ## Setting up Mongo db

 ### Installation Requirements (libraries)